kallisons/ros-roadshow-2017-01-04-UWCoEnv/slides.md

 ### .blue[...BUT not places to publish code]

-Github/Bitbucket:
+**Github/Bitbucket**:
   1. collaborate with other code developers
   2. version control
   3. directions to directly publish code from Github on Zenodo <a href="https://guides.github.com/activities/citable-code/ ">https://guides.github.com/activities/citable-code/

-Jupyter Notebooks: contain both code which can be executed and text describing the code in an easy-to-read format.
+**Jupyter Notebooks**: contain both code which can be executed and text describing the code in an easy-to-read format.

-Docker: is used to create reusable software environments
+**Docker**: is used to create reusable software environments

 ---
 # Licensing for data and code: